Falling Creek (James River tributary)

-Falling Creek is a tributary of the James River located near Richmond, Virginia.
+Falling Creek is a tributary of the James River located near Richmond, Virginia, United States.
 Approximately 23 mi in length, it varies in width between 10 ft at its source to several hundred feet in the Falling Creek Reservoir.
 Falling Creek rises in the Salisbury section of northwestern Chesterfield County, flows through Southside Richmond and empties into the James River roughly one mile south of the Richmond city limits.
 A dam located in the Meadowbrook section of the county at Hopkins Road forms the Falling Creek Reservoir, formerly used as northern Chesterfield's drinking water supply.